Jamaal Westerman: Coaching career

 In 2020 Westerman was named a defensive graduate assistant for Rutgers, under his former head coach Greg Schiano.

-Personal
+Personal life

 Westerman's brother, Jawann, walked onto the Rutgers football team as a wide receiver after Westerman encouraged him to do so.
 His other brother, Jabar Westerman, was a first round draft pick of the BC Lions in the 2012 Canadian Football League college draft.